UK Council for Psychotherapy

 We are all like the bright moon, we still have our darker side.
 Khalil Gibran

 Accepting, Embracing, Integrating All Our Feelings Society often encourages us to compartmentalise or avoid painful feelings (e.g. "so called" negative feelings, grief, loss) - our "emotional baggage" or distress - and seek pleasure instead.
 Like the weather, some of us label our feelings as good/bad, yet from natures point of view the weather simply is what it is, neither positive nor negative.
 Allowing, being accepting, embracing emotional experiences without turning them into bad, wrong, negative, has the potential to free us.
 It may not be the unwanted feelings themselves, which are the problem - our challenge may be learning to be present, live with them, be with them, without bypassing, avoiding our feelings, appropriately expressing them, without reacting or allowing our feelings to take us over.
 How we feel about our life influences us and the counselling & psychotherapy may look at things from other ways, exploring what other possibilities we have to feel other feelings.
 Letting go of unhelpful feelings, which hold us back, can also be explored in the therapy.
 Sometimes it can seem as if we have a difficult choice between protecting ourselves against pain, choosing not to take responsibility for this, or to be open to how we can learn from pain & love and take responsibility for our feelings - all of them.
 None of us like suffering and yet at times we can't avoid it.
 Embracing both suffering and love may be our challenge.
+(During intense storms, Bisons turn and face the storm - heading directly into it.
+It is said that this shortens the length of the storm as they run through it, minimising the time, pain they experience from the storm, and this too can be a reminder for us to confront challenges rather than running from them.)
 It can be paradoxical that often within our very struggles - especially the ones we want to escape from, our shadow - that opportunity arises for us.
 Some people have described that connecting to the depth of their feelings as being close to their soul.
 Our feelings can offer us important information as to whether we are being loving or unloving to ourselves.
 A struggle for some may be to validate ourselves and make it more important to care for ourselves, than to avoid uncomfortable feelings, some of them unconscious.
 We can't always get rid of things - for what we deny, resist or repress (even our "mad, crazy" bits, sadness, absurdities) seems to persist.
 Some may want to find out what happens when we go into our feelings behind any fear.
 The children's book "We're Going On A Bear Hunt" in an amusing way tells us this:

 We can't go over it.
 We can't go under it.
 We can't go around it.
 Oh no!
 We've got to go through it!
 Michael Rosen & Helen Oxenbury